0002aakansha/react-pagination-1.0/README.md

 #### Animations

-You can specify an animation type for the notifications.
+You can specify an animation type for the .
 The available animations are:

 - "fade"
 - "pop"